backupbrew/switchbrew/SMC.md

 [\#GenerateAesKek](#GenerateAesKek "wikilink"), a wrapped AES key, and a wrapped RSA private key.

-The session kek must have been created with CryptoUsecase\_PreparedAesKey.
+The session kek must have been created with CryptoUsecase\_TitleKey.

 ### DecryptRsaPrivateKey